floooh/oryol/code/Modules/Gfx/README.md

 #### Gfx Resources and Resource Handles

-Resources are data opaque data objects required for rendering, like textures, meshes or shaders.
+Resources are opaque data objects required for rendering, like textures, meshes or shaders.

 The Oryol resource system is very simple on the outside, but fairly advanced on the inside.

-The entire resource management is wrapped in 3 methods:
+The entire resource management is wrapped in 3 Gfx methods:

 ```cpp
 class Gfx {